CDCgov/prime-simplereport/README.md

 ### Revert to a Previous Release

+**Note:** A bad version can be rolled backed independent of the FE via the [rollback API actions](https://github.com/CDCgov/prime-simplereport/actions/workflows/rollbackProdAPI.yml)

 1. checkout `main`
 2. create a new branch (example: `tim-best/revert-feature-A`)
 3. Revert to the desired commit `git revert --no-commit 9999999..HEAD && git commit` where 9999999 is the commit you want to revert to